17th Congress of the All-Union Communist Party (Bolsheviks): Aftermath

+Following the 17th Congress, Sergei Kirov's prominent role and the widespread acclaim for his report on party work positioned him as a potential rival to Joseph Stalin, evidenced by Kirov receiving nearly unanimous support in informal voting for Central Committee positions, second only to Stalin himself.
+This surge in popularity, coupled with Kirov's reluctance to accept a transfer to Moscow, heightened tensions within the leadership, providing Stalin a motive to view him as a threat to centralized control.

 On 1 December 1934, after the results of the 17th Party Congress, Sergei Kirov was shot and killed by Leonid Nikolaev.
 The assassination of Kirov following the Congress would be a bellwether for the Great Purge of 1937–1938.